ddz-icb/icbToolbox/README.md

 # icbToolbox
-Toolbox that gives ICB members easy access to data analysis and visualization with R.
+Toolbox that gives easy access to basic data analysis and visualization with R.